Lil B

-Brandon Christopher McCartney (born August 17, 1989), known professionally as Lil B and Lil B The BasedGod, is an American rapper and record producer.
+Brandon Christopher McCartney (born August 17, 1989), known professionally as Lil B and Lil B the BasedGod, is an American rapper and record producer.
 He began his career as a member of the Berkeley, California-based hip hop group the Pack in 2005, who signed with Too Short's Up All Nite Records, an imprint of Jive Records the following year.
 The group became best known for their hit song "Vans", their sole entry on the Billboard Hot 100, later releasing two studio albums before disbanding in 2010.

 McCartney's extensive use of social media in his solo career and online persona has yielded a cult following.
 His work spans several genres, including comedy hip-hop, new age, jazz, indie rock and choral music.
 He calls his alter ego the BasedGod, and is credited with having coined the slang term "based", which originally denoted a lifestyle of positivity, impudence or boldness.
 By the late 2010s, the phrase had been used to describe stances or actions that negate political correctness; by the 2020s, the term had entered the mainstream and regained a neutral connotation.

 Lil B has been credited as "the godfather of internet rap", a pioneer of the cloud rap subgenre, as well as one of the "most influential rappers" of the 2010s, influencing artists such as Kendrick Lamar, Playboi Carti, Young Thug, Lil Yachty, Chief Keef, Chance the Rapper, Yung Lean, Earl Sweatshirt, Black Kray, Bladee, Xaviersobased, and Tyler, the Creator, as well as actor Timothée Chalamet.

 Early life

-McCartney was born on August 17, 1989, in Berkeley, California, and attended high school at Albany High in Albany.
+Brandon Christopher McCartney was born on August 17, 1989, in Berkeley, California, and attended high school at Albany High in Albany.
 He adopted the name Lil B, and began rapping at age 15 with San Francisco Bay Area based hip hop group The Pack.
 After two locally successful mixtapes, at the peak of the Bay Area's hyphy movement, the group's song "Vans" became a surprise hit.
 The song was ranked as the fifth best of 2006 by Rolling Stone magazine.
 The strength of "Vans" led the group to release the Skateboards 2 Scrapers EP, featuring a "Vans" remix with Bay Area rappers Too $hort and Mistah F.A.B.
 In 2007, McCartney and The Pack released their first album, Based Boys.